vmware/pyvmomi/docs/vim/event/EventHistoryCollector.rst

 Attributes
 ----------
-    latestPage ([`vim.event.Event`_]):
+    latestPage ([`vim.event.Event <vim/event/Event.rst>`_]):
        The items in the 'viewable latest page'.
-As new events that match the collector's `EventFilterSpec`_ are created, they are added to this page, and the oldest events are removed from the collector to keep the size of the page to that allowed by HistoryCollector#setLatestPageSize.The "oldest event" is the one with the smallest key (event ID).
+As new events that match the collector's `EventFilterSpec <vim/event/EventFilterSpec.rst>`_ are created, they are added to this page, and the oldest events are removed from the collector to keep the size of the page to that allowed by HistoryCollector#setLatestPageSize.The "oldest event" is the one with the smallest key (event ID).
 The events in the returned page are unordered.

 Methods